-Almonty, along with Daytal, WCM, and Beralt, is a party to three long-term supply agreements dated September 23, 2011 and September 22, 2014 and February 12, 2016 with one customer who participates in the global tungsten business.
-In the case of Daytal, the long-term supply agreement is dated September 23, 2011 and runs for a period of 10 years (the "Los Santos Supply Agreement").
-In the case of WCM, the long-term supply agreement is dated September 22, 2014 and runs for a period of 5.5 years (the "Wolfram Camp Supply Agreement).
-In the case of Beralt, the long-term supply agreement is dated February 12,

-2016 and runs for a period of 5 years (the "Beralt Supply Agreement"). and, together with the Los Santos Supply Agreement and the Wolfram Camp Supply Agreement, the "Supply Agreements").
-The Supply Agreements provide for the supply of a minimum amount of tungsten concentrate to the customer in accordance with certain specifications of the customer.
-Pricing is based on a formula derived from the prior month's average of the high and low price for European APT per MTU as quoted on the MB and Metal Pages tungsten pricing service.
+Almonty, along with Daytal and WCM, is a party to two long-term supply agreements dated September 23, 2011 and September 22, 2014 with one customer who participates in the global tungsten business.
+In the case of Daytal, the long-term supply agreement is dated September 23, 2011 and runs for a period of 5 years (the "Los Santos Supply Agreement").
+In the case of WCM, the long-term supply agreement is dated September 22, 2014 and runs for a period of 5.5 years (the "Wolfram Camp Supply Agreement" and, together with the Los Santos Supply Agreement, the "Supply Agreements").
+Both agreements provide for the supply of a minimum amount of tungsten concentrate to the customer in accordance with certain specifications of the customer.
+Pricing is based on a formula derived from the prior month's average of the high and low price for European APT per MTU as quoted on the MB.
 Each agreement has an automatic renewal for an additional five years (unless either party provides at least three months' notice of its intention not to renew).
 The customer was also granted a right of first refusal for any tungsten concentrate (that meets the customer's specifications) produced by Almonty under each contract which exceeds the minimum amount required to be shipped under the terms of the relevant Supply Agreement.

 The Company entered into Amendment No. 2 of the Los Santos Supply Agreement and Amendment No. 1 of the Wolfram Camp Supply Agreement on April 20, 2015 where by the pricing mechanism was adjusted to reflect the inclusion of a secondary source for pricing of APT as well an adjustment to the timing of the monthly average APT price used in the determining the selling price of concentrate.
 The revised pricing mechanism does not go into effect until the quoted price for APT shows an increase in the monthly average price when compared to the prior month for a period of three consecutive months.
 In exchange for agreeing to these amendments, Almonty received prepayment for four containers of concentrate totaling \$1,355.
-The Company is obligated to deliver these containers prior to the end of March 2016.
-The Company has delivered two of the four containers in January 2016 and is on schedule to deliver the remaining two containers in March 2016.
+The Company is obligated to deliver these containers prior to the end of February 2016.
+The Company has delivered two of the four containers in January 2016 and is on schedule to deliver the remaining two containers in February 2016.